Our Founder — Dream Chaser Kids

 Pathways & agency gain

-Measured using the Children's Hope Scale — a peer-reviewed, published academic instrument.
+Measured using the peer-reviewed Children's Hope Scale.

 32+